trongthanh/dotfiles/README.md

 Some other general config for ST3:

 #### Default Sublime Text Plugin List:
+Install __Package Control__ plugin (instructions at [its website](https://packagecontrol.io)) before copying `Package Control.sublime-settings`.
+The rest will be installed automatically after you restart Sublime Text.

-Defined in __Package Control.sublime-settings__.
-It is our recommended list of ST3 plugins for Front End development; includes:
+In __Package Control.sublime-settings__, there is our recommended list of ST3 plugins for Front End development; includes:

 - [Alignment](https://github.com/wbond/sublime_alignment): Help align code for better readability (especially in long properties list).
 Shortcut has been switch to `ctrl + shift + a` due to conflicts with SublimeLinter
 - [All Autocomplete](https://github.com/alienhard/SublimeAllAutocomplete): List and suggest completion for all the words appeared in opened files